learn-co-students/immersive-mod1-deploy-on-day-1-lite-dc-web-120919/README.md

 ### Individual Instructions

 Now that you have the repo, you'll want to get into it.
 Remember [cd][]?
-When you type `pwd` into your terminal and the last part of the text that gets returned is `deploy-on-day-1...` you're in the right place.
+To check if you've done it correctly, type `pwd` into your terminal and if the last part of the text that gets returned is `immersive-mod1-deploy-on-day-1...` you're in the right place.
 **NOTE In all the hypothetical examples, we're writing a profile for Zoe Perez.**

 [cd]: http://linux.about.com/od/commands/a/Example-Uses-Of-The-Command-Cd.htm

-Take a look at `index.html` and `students/student_name.html` in the browser.
-You can do this many ways but one is by opening finder and right-clicking on index.html.
+Open the files `index.html` and `students/student_name.html` in the browser.
+You can do this many ways but one is by opening your project in Finder and right-clicking on index.html.
 Then click on "Open with" then the name of your favorite browser.

 #### Make a New Branch